This is article 1 of 6 articles on this topic

 Please remember that there are many aspects that play a role in ensuring success.
 Looking at the diagram, we can see that there are many interactions that can affect the degree of success (profitability).
 Remember the saying that says: "a chain is only as strong as the weakest link", applies here too!

 As we can see from the diagram, PROFITABILITY is driven by OUTPUT (kg meat/wool/hair sold), times the PRICE the output is sold for, minus the COST of producing the output.
 Most of the time we can’t influence the price that we get, but we can influence to a greater extent the output.
-Costs can also be managed, but we must not fall into the trap of saving on costs to such an extent that it has a negative effect on reproduction and production!
-It is important that if we spend, we must get maximum return!
+Costs can also be managed, but we must not fall into the trap of saving on costs to such an extent, that it has a negative effect on reproduction and production!
+Therefore it is important that if we spend, we must get maximum return!

 OUTPUT is driven by Reproduction (number of lambs born per ewes mated) + Production (growth of lambs/kids, as well as wool/hair produced), less Mortalities.
 Most mortalities occur from birth to weaning.
 Management of ewes in late pregnancy and during lambing is critical for lamb survival.